youranye/RPG-Game-Void-Quest/README.md

 ## Project Description

 Void Quest is a text based RPG written in C++ that takes place in the Stitch, a world bustling with Humans, Orcs, Elves, Dwarves, Goblins, and Giants.
+In this game, the player explores GrimGard's Lair, a winding cave system full of hidden dangers.

 Features of our RPG:

-* Character customization: Players can customize their character by choosing their name, attributes, and class, which affects their character stats and abilities.
+* Character customization: Players can customize their character by choosing their name, species, and class, which affects their character stats and abilities.
 * Extendible world: The world is set up using data files, which means that new content can be added by simply adding more files.
-* Branching plotline: Player choices affect the game state, which changes what the user finds in the world.
+* Player choice: The player's choices affect their movement through the cave system.
 * Combat system: Players are able to fight enemies throughout their journey, and upgrade their equipment.
-* NPCs: NPCs can give out quests to players who will be rewarded for completing objectives
-* Game saving and loading: Players can save and load games to continue playing later.

 Output: Scenes are text-based, and printed out to the console.
 It shows the narrative text, status such as health, and options for progression.
 Input: Each option shown is lettered a, b, c, etc..
 Users can select one of the options shown by typing the corresponding letter.